Kmg11/Facebook_Post_Clone/README.md

 - 100% Best Practices - Google Lighthouse
 - Infinity Scroll
 - Change Focus In Form Inputs By Press Enter
+- Save Not Send Data In Form To Local Storage

 ## Why I Create This App .
 Targets Of This App